 Standard upright vacuums have a large dust canister that makes up the trunk of the vacuum.
 Most are corded, though Shark does offer cordless uprights.
 Upright vacuums are best for moderate to large homes.
 They have more power, features, and accessories.

 Shark upright vacuums can be either compact or full-size.
 You may have to clean the dust cup more often with a compact model, but if you’re tight on space, they’re the ideal solution because they don’t compromise on power.
-However, if you’ve got a big house with lots of floor space, stick with a full-size upright vacuum.
+However, if you’ve got a big house with lots of floor space, stick with a full-size upright.

 Hair wrapped around the vacuum brush can be a serious problem.
-It can be hard on the brush, belt, and motor of an upright vacuum.
+It can be hard on the brush, belt, and motor of an upright.
 Shark’s Zero-M self-cleaning brush roll is supposed to prevent overall hair wrap.
 However, it works better on some models than others.
 Even with the technology, Shark vacuums often include a hair removal tool because some hair wrap is inevitable.

+Air and allergen filtration is a precious feature in today’s vacuum cleaners.
 Shark makes several vacuums with anti-allergen HEPA filters.
 Vacuums with this feature have a closed system so that allergens don’t recirculate.
 HEPA filters need to be regularly replaced to work at full efficiency.

 Lift-away mode is Shark’s upright vacuum equivalent of hand-vac mode.
 In this mode, the upright vacuum’s canister can be removed and used as a smaller, more mobile vacuum for cleaning stairs, hard-to-reach corners, drapes, or upholstery.

 Some Shark vacuums have variable suction power.
 As the name implies, this feature allows you to adjust the suction for delicate carpets, rugs, drapes, and upholstery.
 If you’re worried about damaging your rugs or hardwood flooring, this feature is for you.